pbella/OMeta-Cuis/README.md

 The general idea is that the examples progress in complexity: OMeta2Examples (trivial) -> OMeta2StepByStepTests (test cases more thoroughly describing OMeta syntax) -> OMeta2TreeExample (simple but actually does something useful) -> OMeta2LamdaCalculusParserExample (parses a simple language but doesn't do anything with it) -> OMeta2LispExample (parses a minimal subset of a real language and executes it.)
 Also, for more usage examples, see the tests which are currently all using the example parsers.

 # Notes
-- OMeta2Preload.st was previously named OMeta2-stage1.st in the Cuis-Ports repository

 - OMeta2.pck.st overrides some of the methods in OMeta2Preload.st that are needed to load the package.
 This is why *Preload has not been moved into a package (i.e. to not give the illusion that its contents can be changed and saved out once the full OMeta2 package has been loaded)
 - Debugging support is weak (a known issue with OMeta in general... let's work to improve it)
 - More test cases and examples are need.